SowmyaAji/AntzChanges/README.md

 Command to run: python3 rows.py

-Or import rows into the the Jupyter Notebook (after copying the rows.py into the same directory as the one being run)
+Or import rows into the the Jupyter Notebook (after copying the rows.py into the same directory as the one being run, along with the requisite CSV files)

 (can be used only with Antz software)